Ashrafmugallii/A03/README.md

 #Opening a pull request

-Pull requests your team members to review your changes before merging into the main branch.
+Pull requests are for your team members to review your changes and make a decision before merging into the main branch.
 You may open a pull request as soon as you make your first commit.
 Since you have already created a new branch and made edits to it, You are ready to open a pull request.

 To Open a pull request